winsonsun3tych/rfdenk/README.txt

+ 0) This project is the "Poker Hands" domain, using Java for Interface, Platform and Language.

  1) Please please please don't ding me on the UI.
 All of my prior UI work in java has been for Android devices (and that UI looks nice).
 I decided to learn Swing for this project, so